 An Act of Ibadah (Worship)

-According to many sayings of Allah’s noble Prophet Muhammad (peace be upon him), Ramadan is a great and blessed month.
 Fasting during this month constitutes one of the five pillars of Islam.
 It is an act of worship which is done to please Allah.
-Like the other pillars (Declaration of Faith, Salah, Zakah and Hajj) fasting helps to produce and nurture a whole range of positive values and qualities in both individual and community life.
-In particular, through fasting a person can develop piety, strengthen their conviction in God, and develop moral character.
-Let us see how:
+Like the other pillars (Declaration of Faith, Prayer, Zakah and Hajj) fasting helps to produce and nurture a whole range of positive values and qualities in both individual and community life.

 Second, fasting nurtures brotherhood and sisterhood, which is essential for the development of a strong community life.